ivanm451/ivanm451/README.md

-- hacking the processor to do cool stuff
+- summoning the spirit of the computer byte by byte.

 <!---
 ivanm451/ivanm451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.